 Yoga in schools has already courted controversy as it’s ‘not Christian’, which is like most people then in the west, because for most people who say they are Christian, it’s just a convenience so they know what to put in that blank box on passport and census applications.

 Kino has been pointed at for her style of yoga clothes – talk about attachment and aversion!
-It gets hot in an ashtanga yoga class and I wear as little as I can get away with (vest and shorts and when it gets really sweaty the shorts get rolled up as high as is possible to go, without revealing Thomas).
+It gets hot in an ashtanga yoga class and I wear as little as I can get away with (vest and shorts and when it gets really sweaty the shorts get rolled up as high as is possible to go).
 In the warmer parts men mostly just wear shorts and in some cases, I will sit down before I say the next word - speedos ! – and women wear bikinis, but so what?
 If people are getting distracted by this or fearing that a bout of lust might come upon them, then that, at least, shows them where they’re stuck.
-This clothes fascism is akin in some ways to the Catholic Church not allowing female priests, cardinals or popes although I think the only reason for that is because the celibate men (now there’s the biggest oxymoron on Earth) have all the frocks.
+This clothes fascism is akin in some ways to the Catholic Church not allowing female priests, cardinals or popes although I think the only reason for that is because the celibate men have all the frocks.